nbarnes22/bluegreen_demo/README.md

 4. Elastic.co account (to use with the Elastic Beats framework)
 5. IDE such as IntelliJ for Python development

+# Do, While loop script
-# See success-fail-ttlb.txt for Do, While script that captured current time, success/fail, and TTLB.
+1. See argo-rollouts/success-fail-ttlb.txt for Do, While script that captured current time, success/fail, and TTLB.

-# See blizzard-demo-rollout-healthcheck-external.txt for the results of this script during the Blue/Green demo video
+2. See argo-rollouts/blizzard-demo-rollout-healthcheck-external.txt for the results of this script during the Blue/Green demo video